GSto/digital-garden/notes/engineering management reading.md

 * Julie Zhuo, *The Making of a Manager: What to Do When Everyone Looks to You*
 * Various, *HBR's 10 Must Reads for New Managers*

-## Currently reading
-* Oliver Burkemann, *Meditations for Mortals: Four Weeks to Embrace Your Limitations and Make Time for What Counts*
-* Scott Burkin, *Confessions of a Public Speaker*
-* Roy Peter Clark, *Writing Tools: 55 essential strategies for every writer*

 ## Frequent recommendations
 * Gary Keller, *The ONE Thing: The Surprisingly Simple Truth About Extraordinary Results*
 * Micheal Bungay Stanier, *The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever*
+* Various, *Crucial Conversations: Tools for Talking When Stakes are High*
 * Abby Covert, *How to Make Sense of Any Mess: Information Architecture for Everybody* (available [free online](https://www.howtomakesenseofanymess.com/))
 * Charles van Doren & Mortimer J. Adler, *How to Read a Book*
 * Sönke Ahrens, *How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking*
-* Oliver Burkeman, *Four Thousand Weeks: Time Management for Mortals*
+* Oliver Burkeman, *Meditation for Mortals*
 * Thomas H. Davenport & Jinho Kim, *Keeping Up with the Quants: Your Guide to Understanding and Using Analytics*
 * Vaughn Tan, *The Uncertainty Mindset: Innovation Insights from the Frontiers of Food*
-* Ryan Singer, *Shape Up: Stop Running in Circles and Ship Work that Matters* (available [free online](https://basecamp.com/shapeup))

 ## Finished
 * Peter Block, *Flawless Consulting: A Guide to Getting Your Expertise Used*
-* Various, *Crucial Conversations: Tools for Talking When Stakes are High*
+* Oliver Burkeman, *Four Thousand Weeks: Time Management for Mortals*
 * Angela Duckworth, *Grit: The Power of Passion and Perseverance*
 * Patrick M. Lencioni, *The Five Dysfunctions of a Team: A Leadership Fable*
+* John Gall, *The Systems Bible* (FKA Systemantics)
 * Cal Newport, *Deep Work: Rules for Focused Success in a Distracted World*
 * Donella H. Meadows, Diana Wright, *Thinking in Systems*
-* John Gall, *The Systems Bible* (FKA Systemantics)
+* Carol S. Dweck, *Mindset: The New Psychology of Success*
 * Chet Richards, *Certain to Win: The Strategy of John Boyd, Applied to Business*
-* Carol S. Dweck, *Mindset: The New Psychology of Success*
+* Cal Newport *So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love*
 * Chris Voss & Tahl Raz, *Never Split the Difference: Negotiating As If Your Life Depended On It*
+* Jocko Willink & Leif Babin, *Extreme Ownership: How U.S. Navy SEALs Lead and Win*
 * Jeff Lawson, *Ask Your Developer: How to Harness the Power of Software Developers and Win in the 21st Century*
 * Étienne Garbugli, *Solving Product: Reveal Gaps, Ignite Growth, and Accelerate Any Tech Product with Customer Research*
 * Richard Rumelt, *Good Strategy Bad Strategy: The Difference and Why It Matters*
-* Jocko Willink & Leif Babin, *Extreme Ownership: How U.S. Navy SEALs Lead and Win*
+* Robert B. Cialdini , *Influence: The Psychology of Persuasion*
 * Marshall B. Rosenberg, *Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships*
-* Robert B. Cialdini , *Influence: The Psychology of Persuasion*
-* Cal Newport *So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love*
 * David Allen, *Getting Things Done: The Art of Stress-Free Productivity*
-* Seth Godin, *The Dip: A Little Book That Teaches You When to Quit (and When to Stick)*
+* Ryan Singer, *Shape Up: Stop Running in Circles and Ship Work that Matters* (available [free online](https://basecamp.com/shapeup))

 ## Tangential but useful
 * Joew Coulombe, *Becoming Trader Joe: How I Did Business My Way and Still Beat the Big Guys*